zoekirsh/react-simple-state-lab/README.md

 1. Define a `constructor` method in `Cell`, which sets an initial state key of `color` to the `value` prop which is passed from its parent component.
-   Remember to call `super()` on the first line of the constructor (this is required in React components if we are to use `this` in the constructor).
+   Remember to call `super()` on the first line of the constructor (this is required in React components if we are to use `this.state` in the constructor).
-   Additionally, for props to be accessible within the constructor, we need to pass `props` to both the constructor _as well as_ `super`.
    Ultimately, our constructor should look something like this:

     ```js
     constructor(props) {
-      super(props)
+      super()
-      // ...define initial state with a key of 'color' set to the 'value' prop
+      this.state = {} // ...define initial state with a key of 'color' set to the 'value' prop
     }
     ```